QuantEcon/lecture-python-intro/lectures/heavy_tails.md

 concave.

-This idea is often used to separate light- and heavy-tailed distributions in visualations --- we return to this point below.
+This idea is often used to separate light- and heavy-tailed distributions in visualisations --- we return to this point below.

 ### Empirical CCDFs

-The sample countpart of the CCDF function is the **empirical CCDF**.
+The sample counterpart of the CCDF function is the **empirical CCDF**.

 Given a sample $x_1, \ldots, x_n$, the empirical CCDF is given by